jordibc/entrez/readme.md

    tool over the results of a search query (of term in database db)

 The data often comes as xml.
-For convenience, there is also the function `read_xml` that converts it to a python dictionary closely resembling the original structure of the data.
+For convenience, there is also the function `read_xml` that converts it to a python object closely resembling the original structure of the data.